Sianlk/geniqx/README.md

-# CoreAgent
+# GENI AI.MARKETHUB™

-AI Persona Generator and Deployment Engine for business, learning, branding, and monetisation.
-Deploys across web, chat, social, and voice.
+Unified marketplace and storefront engine for all GENIQX modules.
+Sell, license, track, and monetise products, services, NFTs, and subscriptions.